 One of the things that influence muscle growth is muscle protein synthesis.
 However, eating the recommended amount of protein each day does not mean you will look like a bodybuilder.

 Our body needs protein every day to rebuild itself.

 Let’s use nails as an example.

 - And, from time to time, you must get those clippers and trim them.

-This growing process is possible because of protein synthesis.
-Building process.
+- This growing process is possible because of protein synthesis (building process).

 - We cannot “manufacture” protein in the body.
 This means we can only get them from the diet.

 The same goes for muscles.

 - The process of muscle building and re-growing is called muscle protein synthesis.